© Crown copyright 2018

 It has always been the case that as we get nearer to that date, preparations for a no deal scenario would have to be accelerated.
 We must ensure plans are in place should they need to be relied upon.

 In the summer, the government published a series of 106 technical notices setting out information to allow businesses and citizens to understand what they would need to do in a no deal scenario so they can make informed plans and preparations.

 This technical notice offers guidance for continued planning in the event of no deal.

 Also included is an overarching framing notice explaining the government’s approach to preparing the UK for this outcome in order to minimise disruption and ensure a smooth and orderly exit.

 We are working with the devolved administrations on technical notices and we will continue to do so as plans develop.

-The purpose of this notice is to inform air passengers, the aviation industry and the public of the actions we are taking to prepare for the unlikely scenario that the UK leaves the EU in March 2019 with no deal.
+The purpose of this notice is to inform air passengers, the aviation industry and the public of the actions we are taking to prepare for the event that the UK leaves the EU in April 2019 with no deal.
 Preparing for EU exit is not just a matter for the government, so this notice also suggests actions that the industry and its customers should consider.

 Air services between the UK and other countries are currently governed by a variety of UK and EU legislation, as well as international agreements such as the 1944 Chicago Convention.

 Air services between two countries are based on a permission to operate granted by the respective national authorities.
 These can be issued on a case by case basis for individual flights, but for most scheduled flights the basis for issuing such permissions is set out in a bilateral or multilateral air service agreement (ASA) between states.
 These agreements provide airlines with the conditions under which they will be permitted to operate scheduled international air services.